francisjohn61981/Thumbnail-creator-upon-trigger/CLI command.md

 ```
 gcloud pubsub topics create my-topic
 ```
-### before creating the cloud run functions, use the following command to check the supported runtime
+### Before creating the cloud run functions, use the following command to check the supported runtime
 ```
 gcloud functions runtimes list
 ```